hdShang/arxiv-daily/docs/cs-AI/2025-06-12/papers/250610954v2-swe-factory-your-automated-factory-for-issue-resolution-training-dat.md

 ---
 layout: default
-title: SWE-Factory: Your Automated Factory for Issue Resolution Training Data and Evaluation Benchmarks
+title: "SWE-Factory: Your Automated Factory for Issue Resolution Training Data and Evaluation Benchmarks"
 ---

 # SWE-Factory: Your Automated Factory for Issue Resolution Training Data and Evaluation Benchmarks